 Making The Case for Independent QA Teams

-Continuously improving the quality and the usability of your software will greatly help to meet customer expectations and industry standards.
+Continuously improving the quality and the usability of your software will greatly help to meet customer expectations and industry standards and this is where QA teams comes into play.
 Here is a comprehensive guide on why Independent Software Testing will give your software a competitive edge.

-Although Independent Quality Assurance teams and development teams have the same goal of ensuring the security and quality of software, the impartiality of an independent QA sets them apart.
+Although Independent QA teams and development teams have the same goal of ensuring the security and quality of software, the impartiality of an independent QA sets them apart.

 That’s because while a developer focuses on coding and delivering the software, a QA team wants to test for flaws, ensure it meets customers’; functional and usability expectations, market standards, and is secure.